phalcon/documentation/docs/di.md

 ### Granular Exceptions

-As of 5.14 the container raises granular subclasses of `Phalcon\Di\Exception` so callers can catch a specific failure mode.
+The container raises granular subclasses of `Phalcon\Di\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Di\Exception $e)` blocks continue to work unchanged.

 | Class                                                     | Parent                 | Thrown when                                                                          |
 |-----------------------------------------------------------|------------------------|--------------------------------------------------------------------------------------|